Contents

 A Smarter Approach to Tracking Quality

-Instead of getting fixated on the Meta Event Quality Match Score, focus on more actionable metrics:
+Do make sure that all available attribution data are shared with Meta.
+But, instead of getting fixated on the Event Quality Match Score alone, focus on more actionable metrics:

 Pro Tip for Meta Advertisers